 What does home appliance insurance cover?

-If your faulty appliance is broken beyond repair, your appliance insurance should be able to replace it with a like-for-like model.
+If your faulty appliance is broken beyond repair, you should be able to replace it with a like-for-like model with your policy.

 In some cases, your policy may cover for accidental damage of the appliance.
-Sometimes TV insurance can be excluded from this, so check the policy documents to see what's covered and what's not.
+Sometimes TV's are excluded from this, so check the policy documents to see what's covered and what's not.

 Generally, your appliance cover might exclude: